maju6406/automatic-app-landing-page/_pages/privacypolicy.md

 include_in_header: false
 ---
 # Privacy Policy
-Abir Majumdar built the Jumbless app as a Free app which may include In-App Purches.
+Abir Majumdar built the Jumbless app as a Free app which may include In-App Purchases.
 This SERVICE is provided by Abir Majumdar at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.